-But after that like any young lawyer I delved in a corporate job with a high profile career to tell people about how many transactions I have made and stuff like that, nonetheless I used to feel empty still inside, and I lived in that life for almost a year.
-I used to work for clients with money at stake and in the evening I would come back and watch discovery and nat geo again.
+But after that, like any young lawyer, I delved in a corporate job with a high profile career to tell people about how many transactions I have made and stuff like that.
+Nonetheless, I used to feel empty inside, and I lived in that life for almost a year.
+I used to work for clients with money at stake and in the evening I would come back and watch discovery and natgeo again.
 I would feel happy looking at wild animals on TV and that’s how it went for almost a year.
 I didn’t continue in that life for long because I knew I was always purpose driven and I constantly felt the need to define a higher purpose for myself, that’s when I rescued that life changing dog!

 Once you decided that you wanted to work on environmental issues, tell us about your transition from corporate to environmental law

 I’d like to believe that I am very blessed and lucky to have amazing friends, and family who never questioned my choices and rather were supportive when I told them I am into Environment more than anything else.
-I started taking up small projects in my own hometown and did a lot of community teaching work.
-Eventually I started getting invited to speak in small seminars and I interacted with local farmers, workers, municipal workers who are very receptive.
+I started taking up small projects in my hometown and did a lot of community teaching work.
+Eventually, I started getting invited to speak in small seminars and I interacted with local farmers, workers, municipal workers, who were very receptive.
 There is a small group of women farmers who are still my clients and I help them in all their compliance work, they are growing turmeric and bamboo.
-Most interesting part of my work is, I go to forests and meet forest officers.
+The most interesting part of my work is, I go to forests and meet forest officers.
 That’s the most exciting part!
 I love teaching, interacting and empowering them.
 I always speak about the issues faced by our forest officers in my every talk.
 I believe they are surreal heroes with underestimated potential.

-So, Forest officers are great people!
+So, forest officers are great people!
 They work in forests and most of the part includes walking through the wild life territories protecting our natural world.
-Their lives are always at stake, from poachers to wild animals in fact! but they do it because they are passionate and have super powers of patience.
-Usually the training involves a knowledge empowerment program, which many environmentalists do already.
+Their lives are always at stake, from poachers to wild animals in fact!
+But they do it because they are passionate and have super powers of patience.
+Usually, the training involves a knowledge empowerment program, which many environmentalists typically do.
 In the two day workshop we try to teach forest officers about the most relevant sections of Wild Life (Protection) Act, the Customs Act, Forest Act, Tribal Act.
 The right application of these laws at the time of framing cases for court proceedings is of pivotal importance.

 There is also a transboundary pollution case I am fighting in Hon’ble Supreme Court of India that is very close to my heart since those clients are good tea workers.
 Today I work on tribal laws, water laws and interact with some of the most elevated souls in the world.